selectedtech/site/README.md

 This repository contains the contents and templates for our website.

-Start a new blog using: `hugo episodes/epinotitle-ofcast.md`
+Start a new blog using: `hugo new episodes/epinotitle-ofcast.md`

 ## Webinar Videos